zackhanni/assortfit/Notes.md

 - You can generate migrations using 'npx drizzle-kit generate' command and then run them using the 'npx drizzle-kit migrate' command.
 - Alternatively, you can push changes directly to the database using Drizzle kit push command: npx drizzle-kit push
 - Run drizzle server - npm run db:studio

+## ISSUES

+- upstash workshow isnt going to the next step. sending into email works, but it wont wait for the next step (waiting 3 days for follow up email) (in video before 3hrs 57min ) - Error [QstashError]: {"error":"unable to authenticate: invalid token"}